-Good documentation is even more important in an expert system than in languages such as Java, C, Ada, etc., because the rules of an expert system are not generally executed in a sequential manner.
+Good documentation is even more important in an expert system than in languages such as Pascal, C, Ada, etc., because the rules of an expert system are not generally executed in a sequential manner.
 CLIPS aids the programmer in writing descriptive facts like this by means of deftemplates.

 Another example of related facts is (duck), (horse), and (cow).
-It's better style to refer to them as or as the single fact since the relation animal-is or animals describes their relation and so provides some documentation to the person reading the code.
+It's better style to refer to them as since the relation animal-is or animals describes their relation and so provides some documentation to the person reading the code.

 '''

 (animal-is duck)

 (animal-is horse)

 (animal-is cow)

-'''

-'''
+or as the single fact

 (animals duck horse cow)

 '''